 Once the danger of frosty nights is over, which is around May in the UK, basil seedlings can move outdoors.
 They will have put on a few more leaves and some height by the time the basil plants move outside!

 I will be planting some of my basil with my tomatoes as they make great companions!
-You can watch Monty Don planting his tomatoes and basil together in this Gardeners World post.
-Some basil plants will travel up to the raised beds to join the other vegetables that have already started growing there this spring.
+You can watch Monty Don planting his tomatoes and basil together in this Gardeners World post, lots of tips on how to plant your tomatoes too!
+Basil can also be planted in raised beds with other vegetables.

 Begin picking your basil once the plants are about 15 cm in height.
-Ideally, pinch the tops of the basil off generously so that plants can become bushier.
+Ideally, pinch the tops of the basil generously so that plants can become bushier.
+Cut just above the point where you see two tiny leaves appearing – this is where the two new stems will soon appear.

-Once the hot summer days start, all you have to do is keep the basil plants watered and keep picking it.
+Once the hot summer days start, all you have to do is keep the basil plants watered and keep picking.
 The more you pick, the more it will produce.
-Do not allow it to flower as the plant will stop producing leaves!
-I harvested tubs full of basil last summer and made pesto to enjoy with homegrown tomatoes!
+If the plants go to flower, they will stop producing leaves so you might like to pinch these off when they appear.
+I love to harvest tubs of basil in summer for making pesto to enjoy with homegrown tomatoes!

 Problems you may encounter